 • Pupils explore the gallery and a particular subject focus.

-• They draw their own subject, then build their own textured tile
+• Pupils build their own textured tile using a variety of materials

-• Pupils test their tiles through rubbings before printing with ink
+• Pupils test their tiles through rubbings before rolling with ink and printing onto paper

 Learning objectives: